Joint Replacement Stories

 Becky, hip replacement

 Becky could hardly get in and out of a car due to severe hip pain.
 Playing on the floor with her grandchild was out of the question.
 When she began hobbling so badly her co-workers said she looked like she was 100 years old (she was just 56), she knew she needed to see a doctor…

 Dolores always wanted to fly on a zip line, but that looked like it wasn’t going to happen.
 Nagging hip pain was becoming unbearable.
 Nothing seemed to make it right – until she sought help.
 Now Dolores has crossed zip lining off her bucket list, and she has more enthusiasm for adventure than ever.

-Melissa, knee replacement
+Joyce, knee replacement

 Years of basketball, cheerleading and running left Melissa’s knees in bad shape.
 Despite several surgeries, she wouldn’t slow down her worship ministry or volunteering.
 But the knee pain made her realize she couldn’t keep putting off surgery.
 With a new knee, she can now focus on what matters most.

 Dale wasn’t going to let weak knees stop his fun – his granddaughter’s soccer or basketball games, time with friends, and certainly not the 25th reunion of the commissioning of the USS Greeneville, which he helped name.
 Now after knee replacement surgery, he can be the life of everyone’s party.